-Many women experience brown discharge before a period, when their flow is still very light and not much blood is coming out.
-It’s especially common to have brown discharge around 2 days before your period.
+Many people experience brown discharge before a period, when their flow is still very light and not much blood is coming out.
+It’s especially common to have brown discharge around two days before your period.

-It’s also common to experience brown discharge after periods.
-This is perfectly normal, and it’s your uterus’ way of cleaning itself out when your flow is light.
-This discharge can last for a couple of days once your period is over.
+It’s also common to experience brown discharge after your period.
+This is perfectly normal, and it’s your uterus’s way of cleaning itself out when your flow is light.
+This discharge can last for a couple of days after your period is over.
 This is usually a dark brown discharge that lightens over time.

-Although rare, some women can experience very light brown discharge during ovulation.
+Although rare, some people experience very light brown discharge during ovulation.
 As the mature egg bursts out of the ovary, it can cause a small amount of bleeding and even a slight twinge of abdominal pain.

 If you’re on birth control, you could also have breakthrough bleeding, which causes light brown discharge or spotting.
 Since birth control hormones also make your uterine lining less stable, you may have some brown discharge between periods.
-As long as you’ve been taking your birth control properly and don’t have other symptoms, there shouldn’t be anything to worry about.
+Usually, breakthrough bleedings tend to go away after a few months.
+As long as you’ve been taking your birth control properly and don’t have any other symptoms, there shouldn’t be anything to worry about.